-Well God and my husband took me up on my offer to be brave!Vulnerability isn't winning or losing it's having courage to show up & be seen when we have… Click To Tweet
+Well God and my husband took me up on my offer to be brave!Vulnerability isn't winning or losing it's having courage to show up & be seen when we have no control over the outcome.
+Click To Tweet

 We began to transition our nephew into our home, with him eventually coming to live with us full time.

 While it was a HUGE adjustment for all parties involved, the fact that we did it in the summer time when my overall mood and outlook are more positive and I possess an extra capacity to P.U.S.H through, it was all going fine.